-During ketosis, many parts of your body are burning ketones for energy instead of carbs.
-This includes a large part of the brain.
+During ketosis, many parts of your body are burning ketones for energy instead of just carbs.
+This includes your brain and muscles.

-However, this doesn't happen instantly.
-It takes your body and brain some time to "adapt" to burning fat and ketones instead of carbs.
+However, it takes your body and brain some time to “adapt” to burning fat and ketones instead of carbs.

 In the beginning of ketosis, you may experience a range of negative symptoms.

-They are often referred to as "low-carb flu" or "keto flu" because they resemble symptoms of the flu.
+People often call these the “low carb flu” or “keto flu” because they resemble symptoms of the flu.

 These may include:

-Bottom Line: The "low-carb flu" or "keto flu" is a set of symptoms that can occur in the initial stages of ketosis.
-While it may cause some people to discontinue the diet, it's usually over in a short amount of time.
+Summary: The “low carb flu” or “keto flu” is a set of symptoms that can occur in the initial stages of ketosis.
+While it may cause some people to discontinue the diet, it’s usually over in a short amount of time.

 One of the more common side effects of ketosis is bad breath, often described as fruity and slightly sweet.

-It's caused by acetone, a ketone that is a byproduct of fat metabolism.
+It’s caused by acetone, a ketone that’s a byproduct of fat metabolism.

-Blood acetone levels are elevated in ketosis, and your body gets rid of some of it via your breath (8).
+Blood acetone levels rise during ketosis, and your body gets rid of some of it via your breath (

 Occasionally, sweat and urine can also start to smell like acetone.